gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/animation.md

 {% endhighlight %}

 Now we have a way to measure time per frame.
-The next step is to add up the elapsed times, and after several frames, once the cumulative times add up to more than Link’s frame time, 62.5, we show the next frame and reset the counter:
+The next step is to add up the elapsed times and after several frames, once the cumulative times add up to more than Link’s frame time, 62.5, we show the next frame and reset the counter:

 {% highlight js %}

 timeSinceLastFrameSwap += elapsed;

-// half the animation speed
-if( timeSinceLastFrameSwap > player.animationUpdateTime ) {
+// has enough time passed since the last frame was displayed? if( timeSinceLastFrameSwap > player.animationUpdateTime ) {
-    if( player.sequenceIdx < player.sequence.length - 1 )
+    // enough time has passed. display the next frame. if( player.sequenceIdx < player.sequence.length - 1 )
         player.sequenceIdx += 1;
     else
         player.sequenceIdx = 0;

+    // reset the counter
     timeSinceLastFrameSwap = 0;
 }